 As the peak body for P&Cs, we’re here to help you run your association well.
-We hope to provide the resources needed to stop each of our 92 member associations reinvent the wheel!
+We hope to provide the resources needed to stop each of our 92 member associations reinventing the wheel!
 We also voice your views to the Education Directorate and ACT Government.

-As you are looking at the invoice, you might be wondering – how does your P&C benefit from your Council membership?
+How does your P&C benefit from your Council membership?
 Well, read on!

 Help running your P&C

 We have extensive information, advice and tips for P&Cs, covering everything from running good meetings to licensing your raffle, from collaborating with the school and principal, to promoting your P&C.

 Plus there are checklists to keep you on track.